aspose-cells/Aspose.Cells-API-References/english/go-cpp/Cells/CheckColumn/_index.md

 ## CheckColumn function

-Gets the <see cref="Column"/> element or null at the specified column index.
+Gets the Column element or null at the specified column index.

 ```go